peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The Client SHOULD use the HTTPs URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new nonce before renewing the previous request.

-Below is a non-normative example of an error response issued by a server that requires the nonce in the Client request, the response informs the Client about the nonce endpoint:
+Below is a non-normative example of an error response issued by a server that requires the nonce in the Client request, the response informs the Client about the nonce endpoint where a new nonce can be requested:

 ~~~~ http
 HTTP/1.1 400 Bad Request